Mary Burns

 Mary Burns (29 September 1821 – 7 January 1863) was a working-class Irish woman, best known as the lifelong partner of Friedrich Engels.
-Burns was born and lived most of her life in Manchester, England.
+Burns was born in Ireland and lived most of her life in Manchester, England.

 Not much is written about Burns.
 The only direct references to her that have survived are a letter from Karl Marx to Engels on learning of her death, saying she was "very good natured" and "witty", and a letter from Marx's daughter, Eleanor, saying she was "very pretty, witty and an altogether charming girl, but in later years drank to excess".
 No images of Burns are known to exist.

 Family and background

 Burns was the daughter of Michael Burns or Byrne, a cotton dyer from Ireland, and of Mary Conroy.
 The family may have lived off Deansgate.

 Her younger sister Lydia (1827–1878), known as "Lizzie", lived with Mary and Engels.
 She continued to live with Engels after Mary's death, and married him on 11 September 1878, shortly before her own death.

 They had a half-brother named Thomas, born to their father's second wife after their mother died in 1835.
 Their niece Mary Ellen Burns, known as "Pumps", was born in around 1860 to Thomas.
 Engels continued to support her after the sisters' deaths.